NoStackApp/ns-front/README.md

 4. Open the `app.yml` file in the "meta" directory.
 You need to replace `myApp` with the name that you want, and if necessary globally replace `user` with whatever you want for the user for that app, e.g. `buyer`.
 5. You need to create a set of units under units.
 The symantic meaning of a unit will vary depending upon the template, but you can roughly think of them as pages or screens in your app.
 Each one must have a `hierarchy` of data types.
 See [Creating a Data Type Hierarchy](##Creating a Data Type Hierarchy) below.
 6. Call `makecode` to generate your app code according to the template.
+7. Add custom code in accordance with
+You can update the template whenever you like.
+Just bear in mind the following wa

 ##Creating a Data Type Hierarchy
 A Unit is a building block for an app user interface.
 It also can be a query to the back end.  `ns-front` expects a hierarchy of data types for each unit.
 So a 'unit' in `ns-front` terms is a hierarchy of types where each type appears only once in that unit  More complex interfaces can be built with joining units, which provides complete querying expressive power.